 An operating system with a variety of users, connected to the Internet.
-Special commands and data used for system administration need to be controlled.
+There are commands and data that are used for system administration and access to their use needs to be protected.
 This control is usually applied through special interfaces.
 There are at least two roles required to properly manage privileges, Administrator and User.